May 26, 2021 | Abby Foutch

 Now that we’ve got the why and how out of the way, let’s get to the what.

-13 registration form updates you need in 2021
+13 event registration form updates you need

 1 Don’t be a robot & have a little fun

-2 Customize in-person and virtual registration pathways
+2 Customize in-person and digital event registration pathways

 3 Localization